Adding a Post-Deploy Phase

 Post-deploy phases are configured on a per stage basis

 Here you can set the commands you’d like to run.
 Each line contains its own command.
-For example, the following script would be split up and run as three separate commands:
+For example, the following script would be split up and run as two separate commands:

 Finally, hit Save once you are done.